-In Panama, there are public hospital and private hospitals.
+In Panama, there are public hospitals and private hospitals.
 The private hospitals cost more.
-At the private hospitals, you’ll pay $15 – $20 for a routine doctor visit or $40 to $50 for a specialists.
+At the private hospitals, you’ll pay $15 – $20 for a routine doctor visit or $40 to $50 for specialists.

 I have been to the small public hospital in Boquete for physical therapy a few times after messing up my shoulder with a weird yoga move called the Five Rites.
 Even though I had an appointment at a specific time, I had to wait about 20-30 minutes for my treatment.
 The doctor spoke perfect English and my treatment was $5.
 The results were great!

 A friend in Boca Chica went to the public hospital after having an allergic reaction to mangos.
 Her total cost was $1.25 for seeing the doctor and getting an injection.